TovaGeisler/Product-Management-Dashboard/README.md

 p.s : used npx create-react-app product-dashboard to create my project so may have some extra files.
 ## Setup & Run Guide
-run The following commands :
+run The following commands to get the project runing  :

 cd product-dashboard

 npm run build

 npm start

-to run the project .
+To get the DB up and runing use :

-To get the DB up and runing use :json-server --watch db.json --port 5000
+json-server --watch db.json --port 5000
 1. **Clone the repository**:
    git clone https://github.com/TovaGeisler/Product-Management-Dashboard/tree/HY